ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssl.md

 $ ./certbot-auto certonly --standalone -d mydomain.org
 ```

-If certbot worked, and we get our SSL certificate- the output looks something like below:
+If certbot worked, and we get an SSL certificate- the output looks something like below:

 ```text
 IMPORTANT NOTES: